-Application results are considered in Section 4.
-The above quoted research have been never realized 'all in one' system because of its high complexity.
-However we used a big variety of method combinations under the synthetic metamethod control.
+Application results are considered in section 4.
+Never the above quoted research has been realized in 'all in one' system because of its high complexity.
+However we used a big variety of method combinations under the SMM, synthetic metamethod control.
 Those allow us make rather effective inference machines.